trgreen731/CasinoAssistant/Notebook/TimGreen/README.md

 	* Final hypothesis for lack of functionality is the improper oscillation setup since it needs stable operation before startup occurs
 * App functionality finished with player decision GUI for blackjack built into terminal app as discussed before
 * Here is our plan for the demo ![](https://github.com/trgreen731/OddsBooster/blob/master/Notebook/TimGreen/TestEvidence/IMG-4501.jpg)
+* Notes for the demo
+	* The MCU works as expected (some DRAM partitioning issues, some GPIO issues, some master clock issues, all things I wwould have had to read the entire data sheet to know and would be able to fix if redesigning the project)
+	* Buck Functionality failure likely from the duty cycles on the gate signals
+		* also supposed to have 500kHz PWM signal but the frequency shown is closer to 500Hz
+		* The device is tiny and easily could have soldering issue
+		* device was set with a current sense limit (these are notoriously inaccurate as it depends on rds on of MOSFET and could prevent any current)
+	* LCD
+		* fixed the backlight
+		* all data signals seem to provided properly but the images are not shown on the screen.
+It seems as though there may be a disconnect on one of the pins to the connector.
+The pins that would cause the largest problems if disconnected (clk, syncs, de).
+So many data pins so would likely see something since all tied
+	* MFRC
+		* AVDD not it
+		* A0-2 ties not it
+		* GND plane connection not it
+		* My guess is oscillator circuitry
+			* from 453 always seems tough to get Xtals working as expected
+			* would need to get a new xtal and a testing board to get the component values of the xtal (453 Lab 5 Report)
+			* internal oscillator in module would be better
+			* also smarter to get component with some examples (search for examples before buying)
+		* Communication seems to work at a basic level so digital aspects seem to work

 # 4/25/2022
 Demo Today: